cobalthq/cobalt-product-public-docs/content/en/Getting started/Assets/asset-description.md

 asset.
 You can upload documentation, diagrams, and more in various file formats under [Attachment(s)](#attachments).

+## Asset Description

-The following sections detail additional needs for different kinds of assets:
+The following sections detail additional needs for different kinds of assets.

 ### Web, API, Mobile